fbpx

 Hawaii Trip Planning FAQs

 I always recommend at least 7-10 days for a Hawaii vacation.
 That gives enough time to adjust to the time difference and start to unwind and relax.
-And if you want to island-hop, I suggest at least 5-7 days per island.
+And if you want to visit multiple islands, I suggest at least 5-7 days per island.

 What to Know Before Planning a Hawaii Trip